duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/08_system_identification.md

     laptop $ cd /media/logs
     laptop $ get robot_name_calibration.bag

+Step 7: Get the calibration folder (required) from the duckiebot to the laptop using scp

+       scp -r ![ROBOT_HOST_NAME]:/data/config/calibrations/ ~/duckietown_sysid

+It will create a folder named duckietown_sysid in your home directory, where all the calibration files will be stored.

-Step 7: On your computer, go in the Duckietown folder:
+Step 8: On your computer, create a duckietown folder and clone the git repository duckietown/Software in the duckietown folder using the following commands:

+    laptop $ mkdir duckietown
-    laptop $ cd ~/duckietown
+    laptop $ cd duckietown
+    if by SSH laptop $ git clone git@github.com:duckietown/Software.git if by HTTP laptop $ git clone https://github.com/duckietown/Software.git

+Check that you will have a folder `Software` in the duckietown folder.
+If you enter the `cd Software`, you will be on master branch by default.
+For this tutorial you have to go to the `devel-sysid-tutorial` branch.

 Activate ROS:

     laptop $ source environment.sh
+    laptop $ cd catkin_ws
+    laptop $ catkin_make

+This catkin_make is done in the catkin_ws folder on the `devel-sysid-tutorial` git branch.

-Step 8: Run the calibration process with
+Step 9: Run the calibration process with

-    laptop $ roslaunch calibration calibration.launch veh:=robot name  path:=/absolute/path/to/the/rosbag/folder/
+    laptop $ roslaunch calibration calibration.launch veh:=robot name  path:=/absolute/path/into/the/rosbag/folder/

 (path example: path:=/home/user_name/sysid/) Do not forget the backslash at the end of the path.(Common mistake: path not starting from /home, forgetting the last / in the path)

-Step 9: Once the command has finished, the parameters of your Duckiebot are stored in the folder
+Step 10: Once the command has finished, the parameters of your Duckiebot are stored in the folder

-    ![DUCKIEFLEET_ROOT]/calibrations/kinematics/![robot name].yaml
+    ~/duckietown_sysid/kinematics/![robot name].yaml

-Step 10: Push the duckiefleet changes to git and pull from the duckiebot
+Step 11: Load the generated file with optimised parameters into the duckiebot, using the following set of commands:
+Note that it is just delete, copy and paste of the parameters file, you can use any other way.
+One of the way is shown by the code below.

+    scp -r ~/duckietown_sysid/kinematics hostname:/data

+On the duckiebot type:

+    sudo rm -rf /data/config/calibrations/kinematics
+    sudo mv /data/kinematics config/calibrations

-Step 11: Run the Validation: Duckiebot should first drive straight for 1m (in 5s) then turn a full circle to the left (in 8s) and then a full circle to the right (in 8s)
+Step 12 (Optional): Run the Validation: Duckiebot should first drive straight for 1m (in 5s) then turn a full circle to the left (in 8s) and then a full circle to the right (in 8s)

-    duckiebot $ roslaunch calibration test.launch
+    duckiebot $ roslaunch calibration test.launch veh:=hostname

 known issue: the baseline is rather overestimated at the moment, thus the duckiebot will probably turn more than a circle

 ## Troubleshooting {#demo-sysid-troubleshooting}